gazebosim/sdf_tutorials/composition/merge_proposal.md

 Separate name scopes are defined for each model in the hierarchy to avoid name collisions.

-As mentioned in the introduction above, if a user wished to split a model into separate components and then combine them via composition, those changes may now become visible to downstream consumers.
+While useful for avoiding name collisions, hierarchical namespacing causes entity names to change if an existing model file is refactored into components in separate files that are reconstituted using `//model/include` tags.
+Those name changes may break any downstream consumers of those model files that depend on the existing naming scheme.

+For example, if multiple model files use combinations of repeated arm, flange, and gripper components, storing the repeated components in separate files and incorporating them with an `//include` tag would reduce duplication of model content and allow the components to be used in composition or isolation.
-For example, say a user had combinatorics of arm + flange + gripper combinations, and wished to defer the combinatorics to SDFormat's `//include` composition (instead of a text processing method like `xacro`) such that each component could be used in composition or isolation.
-If the user made this change, it could change the name of relevant interface elements, e.g. links, joints, and frames.
-For example, what used to be `composite_arm::gripper_mount` may now need to become something like `composite_arm::flange::gripper_mount`.
+Refactoring an existing model in this way could change the names of relevant interface elements, most significantly links, joints, and frames.
+A frame previously called `composite_arm::gripper_mount` may become something like `composite_arm::flange::gripper_mount` if it was included in a nested model file named `flange`.

-However, with the proposed feature, the user could choose to preserve the naming at the sites of usage, e.g. `composite_arm::gripper_mount` from above.
+With the proposed feature, however, the user could choose to preserve the entity names of interface elements that may be referenced by downstream models, such as `composite_arm::gripper_mount` from above.

 ## Proposed changes